Spikijo29/Bright-Coffee-Analysis-1/README.md

 -- Miro for the project plan
 --Snowflake for data analysis in SQL
 ---Microsoft Excel
--- Canva for presentation
+-- Canva for Powerpoint presentation
 --Google Looker for dashboard

 Data Visualisation
--- Mricrosoft Excel -- analyse data
+-- Microsoft Excel -- Analyse data , Pivot tables
 -- Power BI for the dashboard -- developing and creation of interactive data presentation (Dashboard) -- Google looker on a dashboard for data presentation